'It is exercise alone that supports the spirit and keeps the mind in vigour.'

 We have also developed our own method of assessment for our curriculum.
 To further match our progressive curriculum our assessment is formulated in a stepped manner to portray the development and effectiveness of delivery.
 We use this to ensure that children are making adequate progress, and are being given the opportunities to realise their full potential within Physical Education.

 Our school sport provision is supported through a variety of clubs before and after school.
 Our clubs are organised in such a way as to ensure children are confident in participating competitively in fixtures.
 In order to prepare our Year 6 cohort for the next stage of their education, we enter a competitive football league for them to demonstrate their learning, and compete with other schools.
 By participating in fixtures, clubs and representing the school, we develop the next generation of athletes and good citizens who lead healthy lives.
-We look to ensure every child has an opportunity to represent the school in a fixture each year from Years 3 to 6.
+We look to ensure every child has an opportunity to represent the school in a fixture each year from Years 3 to 6, should they wish to.

 At Princes Risborough Primary School, we motivate children to participate in a variety of sports, exploring their interests.
 We ensure that activities are engaging and fun, allowing them to utilise the skills and knowledge acquired to lead a happy and healthy life.
 Our assessment template portrays the effectiveness of our curriculum, with children demonstrating progress in their physical, cognitive and social skills.
 Children also demonstrate a knowledge of the components of a healthy lifestyle, recognising physical activity as playing an important part in this.